Smoke Photography Tutorial: How to Photograph and Edit Smoke

 If you’re a beginner, photographing smoke is an excellent project for you.
 It will challenge your understanding of the basic technicalities of photography.

-Photography Tutorial: How to Photograph Smoke
+How to Photograph Smoke

-There is no need for expensive equipment.
+For this tutorial, there is no need for expensive equipment.
 Your camera, flash and a few household products will do the job.
 All you need is a basic understanding of the relationship between the subject, lighting and background.

 There is no right or wrong way to achieve the perfect smoke trail.
 I used a mixture of my own methods as well as techniques I picked up from others.
 The idea is to experiment and use whatever process you are comfortable with.
 You may even find a better way to do it.
 The important thing is that you try different things and get the results you are happy with.